Oodgeroo Noonuccal: Early life

+Activism and political candidacies

-Oodgeroo Noonuccal joined the Australian Women's Army Service in 1942, after her two brothers were captured by the Japanese at the fall of Singapore.
-Serving as a signaller in Brisbane she met many black American soldiers, as well as European Australians.
+Noonuccal joined the Australian Women's Army Service in 1942, after her two brothers were captured by the Japanese at the fall of Singapore.
+Serving as a signaller in Brisbane, she met many black American soldiers, as well as European Australians.
 These contacts helped to lay the foundations for her later advocacy of Aboriginal rights.
 During the 1940s, she joined the Communist Party of Australia because it was the only party which opposed the White Australia policy.

 During the 1960s Walker emerged as a prominent political activist and writer.
 She was Queensland state secretary of the Federal Council for the Advancement of Aborigines and Torres Strait Islanders (FCAATSI), and was involved in a number of other political organisations.
 She was a key figure in the campaign for the reform of the Australian constitution to allow Aboriginal people full citizenship, lobbying Prime Minister Robert Menzies in 1965, and his successor Harold Holt in 1966.
 At one deputation in 1963, she taught Robert Menzies a lesson in the realities of Aboriginal life.
 After the Prime Minister offered the deputation an alcoholic drink, he was startled to learn from her that in Queensland he could be jailed for this.

+On 13 June 1970, Noonuccal (as Kathleen Jean Mary Walker) received the award of Member of the Order of the British Empire (Civil) (MBE) for her services to the community.
+In December 1987, she announced she would return her MBE in protest over the Australian Government's intention to celebrate the Australian Bicentenary which she described as "200 years of sheer unadulterated humiliation" of Aboriginal people.
+She also announced she would change her name to Oodgeroo Noonuccal, with Oodgeroo meaning "paperbark tree" and Noonuccal (also spelt Nunukul) being her people's name.

+In 1983, Noonuccal announced she would stand as an independent candidate for the Senate in Queensland at the 1983 federal election.
+She unsuccessfully attempted to recruit Senator Neville Bonner to join her on a pro-Aboriginal ticket, following his resignation from the Liberal Party.
+She subsequently withdrew her candidacy, stating she and Bonner were likely to split the vote.
+Later in the year Noonuccal ran in the 1983 Queensland state election for the Australian Democrats political party in the seat of Redlands.
+Her campaign focused around policies promoting the environment and Aboriginal rights.
+Receiving 6.4% of the primary vote, she was not elected.

+Writing

 She wrote many books, beginning with We Are Going (1964), the first book to be published by an Aboriginal woman.
 The title poem concludes:

 The scrubs are gone, the hunting and the laughter.

 The eagle is gone, the emu and the kangaroo are gone from this place.